 The District's financial statements have been audited by Marcia Fritz & Company, a firm of licensed certified public accountants with which the District contracts for these services.
-The goal of the independent audit is to provide reasonable assurance that the financial statements of the District for the fiscal year ended June 30, 2009, are free from material misstatement.
+The goal of the independent audit is to provide reasonable assurance that the financial statements of the District for the fiscal year ended June 30, 2010, are free from material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that the District's financial statements for the fiscal year ended June 30, 2009, are fairly presented in conformity with GAAP.
+The independent auditor concluded based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that the District's financial statements for the fiscal year ended June 30, 2010, are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.

-GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
-This letter of transmittal is designed to complement the MD&A and is intended to be read in conjunction with it.
-The District's MD&A can be located immediately following the independent auditor's report.
+GAAP require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
+This transmittal letter is designed to complement the MD&A and is intended to be read in conjunction with it.
+The District's MD&A can be located immediately following the independent auditors' report.

-The CAFR is organized into Introductory, Financial, Supplementary Information and Statistical sections.
-The Introductory section includes this letter of transmittal, a List of Elected and Appointed Officals, District's organizational chart and Certificate of Achievement for Excellence in Financial Reporting awarded by the GFOA.
-The Financial section includes: Independent Auditor's Report on the District's basic financial statements, MD&A; basic financial statements, including the Statement of Net Assets, Statement of Activities, Statement of Cash Flows and Notes to the Basic Financial Statements.
-Supplementary information consists of Schedule of Administrative and General Expenses and Schedule of Operations-Budget and Actual.
+The CAFR is organized into Introduction, Financial, Supplementary Information and Statistical sections.
+The Introductory section includes this transmittal letter, a list of principal officials, District's organizational chart and Certificate of Achievement for Excellence in Financial Reporting awarded by the GFOA.
+The Financial section includes: Independent Auditor's Report on the District's financial statements; MD&A; June 30, 2010 basic financial statements, including the Statement of Net Assets, Statement of Activities, Statement of Cash Flows and Notes to the Basic Financial Statements.
+Supplementary information consists of Schedule of Administrative and General Expenses (Unaudited) and Schedule of Operations-Budget and Actual.
 The financial statements are prepared in accordance with GAAP.
 The Statistical section summarizes selected unaudited general financial and operational information of the District.